 |Is there a risk of withdrawal?

-†If you’ve been taking this drug for longer than a few weeks, do not stop taking it without talking to your doctor.
+† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking to your doctor.
 You’ll need to taper off the drug slowly to avoid withdrawal symptoms such as anxiety, sweating, nausea, and trouble sleeping.

 Prednisone comes in these strengths: